-In order to participate in this program you must be at least 15½ years old and will need to have an acceptable government issued photo ID and and have one of the following documents, which you must bring to class the first night:
+In order to participate in this program you must be at least 15½ years old and must bring one of the following forms of government issued photo ID to class the first night:

 Additionally, a parent or legal guardian must accompany all students under 18 for the first few minutes of the first class to complete a waiver/release.
 Unaccompanied minors will be refused admittance to the class.
 If a parent/guardian is unable to attend the class for the first few minutes of the first class to complete a waiver/release the minor may not participate.

 Please come to class prepared to take notes.
 For both ranges you must wear protective gear.

 If you are missing any of these items, you will be refused admittance to the range and will be dropped from the class: